jmwinemiller/shiny-app/README.md

 2. Open main.Rmd in rStudio.
 3. Run document, and open in browser.
 NOTE: XQuartz is required to run the ggiraph package in rStudio. install instructions at https://www.xquartz.org/releases/XQuartz-2.7.11.html

+# Presentation
+The presentation with audio is hosted for viewing at <https://jwinemiller.shinyapps.io/Presentation/>